Prostitution & Drug Paraphernalia Charges Dismissed

-At court, our client admitted she had battled drug addiction for many years but was adamant that she had not committed prostitution.
-Given the circumstances and evidence against our client, the prosecutor was unwilling to entertain any downgrade or dismissal.
-However, our attorneys argued that much of this evidence could not be used at trial because of potential suppression issues.
+At court, our client admitted she had battled drug addiction for many years but was adamant that she had not committed an act of prostitution.
+The prosecutor, on the other hand, was not swayed by her story and given the circumstances and evidence against our client, the prosecutor was unwilling to entertain any downgrade or dismissal.
+However, that did not stop us and we continued to fight on behalf of our client and argued that much of this evidence could not be used at trial because of potential suppression issues.
 In the end, based on these challenges, the prosecutor completely dismissed the prostitution charges against our client.

 State v.
 A.D.